-The practice manager had overall responsibility for the management and leadership of the practice and was responsible for the day to day running of the service.
+The principal dentist had overall responsibility for the management and leadership of the practice and was responsible for the day to day running of the service.
 We saw and were told staff did not have access to suitable supervision and support for their roles and responsibilities.

 The practice had policies, procedures and some risk assessments in place to support the management of the service and to guide staff.
-We saw policies, procedures and risk assessments were reviewed but not all were up to date with regulations and guidance or bespoke to the practice.
+We saw policies, procedures and risk assessments had been recently implemented but action had not been taken to mitigate all identified risks in the practice.